-The students offer course units chosen from the course units of Level 3M/4M such that the total credit values of Level 3M and 4M course units offered in the third and fourth year aggregates between forty six and forty nine.
+The students other than Computer Science offer course units chosen from the course units of Level 3M/4M such that the total credit values of Level 3M and 4M course units offered in the third and fourth year aggregates between forty six and forty nine.
+Students in Computer Science offer course units chosen from the course units of Level 3M/4M such that the total credit values of Level 3M and 4M course units offered in the third and fourth year aggregates to forty eight.
 The course units offered should include all the core course units of Levels 3M and 4M.
 All the course units offered by a student shall be used to compute the overall or any other GPA of that student.